 We provide a safe working environment for those who work for us or with us.
-We reinforce good safety management practices and maintain awareness of safe ways of working.
+We reinforce good safety management practices, develop and implement safe ways of working and promote safe behaviours.

-Dechra commits to providing a safe place of work and communicating any procedures or resources which are needed to work safely.
+Dechra commits to providing a safe place of work and communicating any procedures, resources and behaviours which are needed to work safely.
 We all have an obligation to follow any requirements that are put in place to keep us safe and healthy.